Blazorise/Blazorise.Articles/news/2025-07-07-release-notes-180/post.md

 When we released Blazorise 1.7, we promised that the next version would be a major one, 2.0.
 However, we realized that we still have a lot of work to do before releasing Blazorise 2.0, so we decided to release version 1.8 with some exciting new features and improvements in the meantime.

-Blazorise 1.8, codenamed Lokrum after the beautiful island in Croatia, is a significant update that brings a host of new features, enhancements, and optimizations to the framework.
+Blazorise 1.8, codenamed **Lokrum** after the beautiful island in Croatia, is a significant update that brings a host of new features, enhancements, and optimizations to the framework.
 This release focuses on improving the developer experience, enhancing performance, and expanding the capabilities of Blazorise components.

 ## Key Blazorise 1.8 Highlights 💡

 Here's a summary of what's new in this release:

-- Scheduler: A powerful new component for comprehensive event scheduling.
+- **Scheduler**: A powerful new component for comprehensive event scheduling.
-- DataGrid: Enhanced column reordering and batch editing capabilities.
+- **DataGrid**: Enhanced column reordering and batch editing capabilities.
-- Chart Plugins: Improved lifecycle for better performance.
+- **Chart Plugins**: Improved lifecycle for better performance.
-- MessageService: New Choices method for streamlined user interaction.
+- **MessageService**: New Choices method for streamlined user interaction.

 Dive deeper below to discover the full potential of these features.